datastaxdevs/workshop-cassandra-fundamentals/README.md

 At this point we've **_CREATED_** and **_READ_** some data, but what happens when you want to change some existing data to some new value?
 That's where **UPDATE** comes into play.

-_The use case is as follows: We notice the sensor was not correctly caliber and the data need to be updated._
+_The use case is as follows: We notice the sensor was not correctly calibrated and the data needs to be updated._

 Let's take one of the records we created earlier and modify it.
 Recall that we **_INSERTED_** the following record in the **_temperatures_by_sensors_** table.